nrwl/nx/docs/angular/getting-started/nx-setup.md

 ## Nx Setup with a New Project

-Creating an Nx workspace is easy.
+Creating an Nx workspace is done with a single command.
 Run the following command to set up an Nx workspace with an Angular app in it.

 ```bash
 npx create-nx-workspace --preset=angular